ajinkabeer/dicegame/README.md

-# dicegame
+# Dice Game

-A Simple Dice Game Built Using The DOM Concept In JS
+A Simple Dice Game Built Using The DOM Concept in vanilla JavaScript.